-A major component of the undergraduate program is the senior project, which involves two components:
+A major component of the undergraduate program is the senior project, which

 The goals of the senior project are to develop specific experience and skills in scientific research and/or engineering design and development and to learn to present the results of such a study in all forms: written, oral, and visual.
 For most students, the senior project should be the culminating activity of their program in which they use skills acquired from numerous courses and previous laboratories and develop a whole new set of abilities in the science (and art) of organizing and presenting ideas.